ampproject/amphtml/extensions/amp-bind/amp-bind.md

 ##### `src` (optional)

-The URL of the remote endpoint that will return the JSON that will update this `amp-state`.
+The URL of the remote endpoint that will return the JSON and update this `amp-state`.
 This must be a CORS HTTP service.
 The `src` attribute allows all standard URL variable substitutions.
 See the [Substitutions Guide](../../spec/amp-var-substitutions.md) for more info.

 [tip type="important"]
 The endpoint must implement the requirements specified in the [CORS Requests in AMP](https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests) spec.